Coinbase Review – Is Coinbase Safe & Trustworthy To Use?

 Once your Coinbase account is set up, you are able to purchase a small number of Bitcoinsuntil you raise your limit.
 Buy and sell limits can vary by payment method, user location, and verification status.
 For example, fully verified US customers may get these weekly limits fairly easily:

 - $50 Buy through Credit/Debit Card

 - $50,000 Sell

 If these limits don’t meet your needs, you can apply for higher limits.
-It’s important to note that your limits for instant buys, such as credit card buys, may not be able to be increased.
+It’s important to note that your limits for instant buys, such as debit card buys, may not be able to be increased.

 European customers may at any time have a maximum of €30,000 in their account.

 Coinbase transaction times depend on your country and the payment method you will use.
-For example, a credit card purchase will be instant whereas a wire transfer can take up to 5 days to be approved.
+For example, a Credit Card purchase will be instant whereas a wire transfer can take up to 5 days to be approved.

-Bank Transfer: When using bank transfer, US customers will receive their Bitcoins 5 business days from placing an order.
+Bank Transfer: When using bank transfer, US customers will receive their Bitcoins 5 business days after placing an order.
 If a credit card is added to the account as a backup payment method, then instant buy becomes possible.

-Instant buy will allow fully verified users to purchase up to $1,000 worth of Bitcoin per week, while level 2 users are able to instantly purchase up to $100 worth of Bitcoin per week.
+The instant buy will allow fully verified users to purchase up to $1,000 worth of Bitcoin per week, while level 2 users are able to instantly purchase up to $100 worth of Bitcoin per week.

 Credit/Debit Card: If you use a debit or credit card, delivery of Bitcoins is immediate once you complete your ID verification.